 If you are interested in helping out we need you to register as a member of the Club, please register via the Club’s on-line registration system.
 If you already have a “Member” profile simply login and select “Volunteer” from the menu on the left side of the page.
 If you do not have a “Member Zone” account you will need to “SIGNUP” and create your profile.
 Please don’t create a second profile.
 Once you have created your profile simply login and select “Volunteer” from the menu on the left side of the page.
 Member Zone

-Once you have completed your on-line registration you will need to complete and submit a Volunteer Screening Disclosure Form and submit it to the Club General Manager, Kari Ross.
+Once you have completed your on-line registration you will need to complete and submit a Volunteer Screening Disclosure Form and submit it to the Club General Manager, Bryan Cook.
 The completed form must be emailed, mailed, or dropped off at the Club Office.

 Once your Volunteer Application form is received and approved you will be contacted and instructed to pick up a letter which will allow you to get your police record check free of charge.
 Reference and Police checks are part of the process for volunteers that will be working directly with children.
 In addition to completing the application, you may also be required to attend an Interview Session with the Club’s Volunteer Screening Committee.